Harrison Birtwistle: Composing career

 Birtwistle served as director of music at Cranborne Chase School from 1962 until 1965, before continuing his studies at Princeton University on a Harkness Fellowship, where he completed the opera Punch and Judy to a libretto by Stephen Pruslin.
 It was premiered at the Aldeburgh Festival; Benjamin Britten is said to have left during intermission.
 This work, together with Verses for Ensembles and The Triumph of Time, led to greater exposure for Birtwistle in the classical music world.
 The orchestral work The Triumph of Time, inspired by a woodcut by Pieter Bruegel, premiered in 1972.

 In 1972, he wrote the music to the film The Offence, starring Sean Connery, his only film score.
 In 1975, he became musical director of the newly established Royal National Theatre in London, a post he held until 1983.
-He received a knighthood (1988) and was made a Companion of Honour (2001).
+He received a knighthood (1988) and was made a Member of the Order of the Companions of Honour (2001).
 From 1994 to 2001 he was Henry Purcell Professor of Composition at King's College London.
 Birtwistle was the 1987 recipient of the University of Louisville Grawemeyer Award for Music Composition for his epic opera The Mask of Orpheus.

 Though well-established in the classical music world, Birtwistle was relatively unknown to the general public until the mid-1990s, when two events increased his profile with the wider audience.
 In 1994 two anti-modernist musicians, Frederick Stocken and Keith Burstein, calling themselves "The Hecklers", organised a demonstration at the first night of a revival of his opera Gawain at the Royal Opera House, London.
 The following year, Birtwistle's saxophone concertante work Panic was premiered in the second half of the Last Night of the Proms, as the first piece of contemporary music ever, to an estimated worldwide television audience of 100 million.
 According to the Daily Telegraph, it met with incomprehension from many viewers.

 In 1995, he was awarded the Ernst von Siemens Music Prize.
 At the 2006 Ivor Novello Awards he criticised pop musicians at the event for performing too loudly and using too many clichés.

-Among the musicians who performed his works are conductors Daniel Barenboim, Christoph von Dohnányi, Oliver Knussen and Simon Rattle, violinist Christian Tetzlaff, the soloist in the world premiere of his violin concerto in 2011, and pianist Pierre-Laurent Aimard, the soloist in the first performance of his Responses for piano and orchestra in 2014.
+Among the musicians who performed his works are conductors Pierre Boulez, Sir Andrew Davis, Daniel Barenboim, Christoph von Dohnányi, Oliver Knussen and Simon Rattle, violinist Christian Tetzlaff, the soloist in the world premiere of his violin concerto in 2011, and pianist Pierre-Laurent Aimard, the soloist in the first performance of his Responses for piano and orchestra in 2014.